premchander-revature/interviewquestions/angular-questions/10-Pipes.md

 ---

-8. Design the angular application to print the list of groceries items followed by its price in ruppes
+8. Design the angular application to print the list of groceries items followed by its price in rupees

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)